Virtual Reality for Surgery: Key Aspects

 Johnson and Johnson Medical Devices Companies developed a VR training system for practicing Anterior approach in hip surgery.
 The Imperial College London’s later study showed that 83% of the surgeons, who completed this VR training, could successfully perform the real surgery with minimal guidance, whereas those, who didn’t complete the training, required assistance.

-ImmersiveTouch, the startup offering an FDA-cleared surgical planning platform ImmersiveView reached $5 million revenue in 2021.
-The tool generates high-fidelity 3D replicas from patient DICOM scans and enables doctors to perform a variety of actions using Oculus Quest 2 hand controllers.
+ImmersiveTouch, the startup offering an FDA-cleared surgical planning platform ImmersiveView, reached $5 million revenue in 2021.
+The latest version of the tool continues to set the standard in surgical planning by generating high-fidelity 3D replicas from patient DICOM scans and enabling doctors to perform a variety of actions using Oculus Quest 2 hand controllers.

 Important Challenges and Solutions